 - Populations of children that meet the specified criteria must, in addition, meet the following conditions:

 - The child's parent must be insured and an Israeli resident.

 - The child is in Israel.
 Eligibility will be allowed under certain conditions for a child out of the country.

-- The child does not live in a foster home, institution or dormitory that provides therapy services, nursing care or rehabilitation, except in the following cases which may be filed for a child who is in an institution.
+- The child does not live in an institution or dormitory that provides therapy services, nursing care or rehabilitation, except in the following cases which may be filed for a child who is in an institution.

 - The parents cover the cost of keeping the child in an institution.